Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Laser-Ion Interactions: Hamiltonian Simulations and Quantum Gates

 Considering a pair of long-lived internal electronic states of the ion, we can represent the internal-electronic part of the Hamiltonian as a two-level qubit system of $\ket{\!\uparrow}$ and $\ket{\!\downarrow}$ states and write it in the following form:

 where $\omega_0=\omega_{\uparrow}-\omega_{\downarrow}$ is the energy separation between the two states.
-The external-motional Hamiltonian of a single ion (see Eq. \eqref{eq_motion_quant}) along a trap axis ($\alpha = x, y,$ or $z$) can be written as:
+The external-motional Hamiltonian of a single ion (see Eq.~\eqref{eq_motion_quant}) along a trap axis ($\alpha = x, y,$ or $z$) can be written as:

 In this subsection, we simplify the analysis by considering a one-dimensional system and omitting the subscript $\alpha$.
 However, the approach used in the following can naturally be extended to higher dimensions.
 It is worth revisiting the characteristics of the ion's motion in a linear Paul trap briefly.
-In the case of $\alpha = z$, which is the trap axis of the static potential, $q_\alpha = q_z = 0$, and Eq. \eqref{eq:Hmotion} induces harmonic oscillator quantization with the level spacing of $\omega_z$ corresponding to the axial trap frequency of the ion.
-On the other hand, as shown in Sec. \ref{sec_Motion}, when $\alpha = x$ or $y$, $q_\alpha \neq 0$ making the motional quantization from Eq. \eqref{eq:Hmotion} no longer straightforward.
-However, in the limit of $|a_{x,y}|, \, q_{x,y}^2 \ll 1$ under which most linear Paul traps operate, micromotion can be neglected, and the motional Hamiltonian can be approximated as harmonic, $\hat{H}_M \approx \omega \hat{a}^\dagger\hat{a}$, where $\omega$ is defined in Eq. \eqref{eq_omega} as the trap frequency of the ion along either $x$ or $y$ direction, $\hat{a}\; (\hat{a}^\dagger)$ is the annihilation (creation) operator associated with the quantized motion along $x$ or $y$ direction\footnote{Here, we have omitted the constant energy shift of $\frac{1}{2}\omega$.}.
-Since the spread of the electronic wavefunction is generally much less than the wavelength of the light field, the coupling between the near-resonant electronic states and the light field is well described by the lowest-order allowed multipole term of the electromagnetic interaction.
-For most ions, this usually corresponds to a dipole or quadrupole matrix element.
-The interaction between a semi-classical laser field and the atomic dipole or quadrupole can be described in terms of Rabi frequency $\Omega$, frequency $\omega_L$, optical phase $\phi$, and wavevector $k_L$ \cite{Steck, Leibfried2003}.
-Here, the wavevector points along the same trap axis considered in $\hat{H}_M$.
-The interaction Hamiltonian of a single ion with a laser field can be written as:
+In the case of $\alpha = z$, which is the trap axis of the static potential, $q_\alpha = q_z = 0$, and Eq.~\eqref{eq:Hmotion} induces harmonic oscillator quantization with the level spacing of $\omega_z$ corresponding to the axial trap frequency of the ion.
+On the other hand, as shown in Sec.~\ref{sec_Motion}, when $\alpha = x$ or $y$, $q_\alpha \neq 0$, making the motional quantization from Eq.~\eqref{eq:Hmotion} no longer straightforward.
+However, in the limit of $|a_{x,y}|, \, q_{x,y}^2 \ll 1$ under which most linear Paul traps operate, micromotion can be neglected, and the motional Hamiltonian can be approximated as harmonic, $\hat{H}_M \approx \omega \hat{a}^\dagger\hat{a}$, where $\omega$ is defined in Eq.~\eqref{eq_omega} as the trap frequency of the ion along either $x$ or $y$ direction, $\hat{a}\; (\hat{a}^\dagger)$ is the annihilation (creation) operator associated with the quantized motion along $x$ or $y$ direction\footnote{Here, we have omitted the constant energy shift of $\frac{1}{2}\omega$.}.